reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-hanlding.md

 ![Spring Exception Handling Flow](/assets/img/posts/spring-exception-handling/spring-exception-handling-mechanism.png)

 ## Conclusion

-In this article was saw various ways to handle Exceptions in a Spring Boot application and also the problems which each approach can help us solve.
+When an exception crosses the bounds of the Controller, it's destined to reach the client, either in form of a JSON response or an HTML web page.
+In this article, we saw how Spring translates those exceptions into a user-friendly output for our clients and also configurations and annotations that allowed us to further mold them into the shape we desired.

 Thank you for reading!
-You can find the working code at [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/hibernate-search).
+You can find the working code at [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/exception-handling).